iariana/mac-scripts/README.md

 I am currently in my second training as an IT systems technician.
 During that time, I have come into contact with various projects, which has also allowed me to create and implement script automations.
 My goal is to be able to share my "simple" scripts and maybe even help further.
-Since I know how time-consuming something like this can be :)
+Since I know how time-consuming it can be to create a script :)

 I would also like to add that this was not perfectly solved, but it works for the requirements